 - Waiver/sign-in sheet (one per cleanup)

 - Clean Swell mobile app instructions (one per cleanup)

 - Clean Swell mobile app poster (one per cleanup)

 - Data cards (one per 2-3 volunteers, if requested)

 - Data summary sheet (one per cleanup, if data cards have been requested)

 - Site cleanup report (one per cleanup)

-- Self-addressed stamped envelope (to return data cards, summary sheet, and cleanup report)
+- Self-addressed stamped envelope (to return data cards, summary sheet, and/or site cleanup)